djbclark/OSCAR-code-sleep-apnea/Building/MacOS/BUILD-mac.md

     1. Mount qt-opensource-mac-x64-5.12.2.dmg
     2. Launch qt-opensource-mac-x64-5.12.2
     3. Next, Skip, Continue, (optionally change the installation directory), Continue
+        * Qt is entirely self-contained and can be installed anywhere.
+It defaults to ~/Qt5.12.2.
         * If you only have the command-line tools installed, the Qt installer will complain that "You need to install Xcode and set up Xcode command line tools."
 Simply click OK.
     4. Expand Qt 5.12.2 and select "macOS", Continue
     5. Select "I have read and agree..." and Continue, Install